U.S. Post Office and Courthouse

 Today, Adams County remains a vibrant and diverse community, with a rich history that is celebrated and preserved through its numerous historical sites and museums.
 The county's strategic location on the Mississippi River, its contributions to the Union cause during the Civil War, and its agricultural and industrial sectors continue to shape its present-day identity.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Adams County, Illinois.
+This timeline provides a condensed summary of the historical journey of Adams County, Illinois.

 • 1825: Adams County, IL is established